Skip to main content

 4. If you do not want the value introduced by the user to be displayed, switch on the Hide value toggle that appears when choosing a field type.

-5. Add a tooltip that briefly describes the field.
+5. In the Tooltip field, add a tooltip that briefly describes the field.
 The tooltip must indicate the user adding the SDK how to configure that field and if there are any limitations.
 Make sure that the information here provided coincides with that of the SDK documentation.
 For this example, enter API ID whose existence you want to validate..

-6. Add a key to map the parameter in the mobile code.
+6. In the Key field, add a key to map the parameter in the mobile code.
 The user only needs to enter the key name as the field already includes the prefix: "vtua.ini.lib."
 For example, the user enters callapi_availability, but the backend sends vtua.ini.lib.callapi_availability.

 7. Choose the section where the parameter will appear in the Add SDK panel: Global, if the parameter applies to all platforms, or Android, iOS or Harmony.
 For this example, select Global.

-9. Once you have configured the necessary fields, click Save to finish the process.
-The panel closes and the new parameter is displayed in the parameters list.
+9. Once you have configured the necessary fields, click Create to finish the process.
+The modal closes and the new parameter is displayed in the parameters list.
 Repeat this process for each parameter.
 Once each parameter is added, click the pencil icon to the right to edit it or the trash icon to delete it.

 9. Once you have configured the necessary fields and added the required parameters, click Save to finish the creation process.
 You are redirected to the SDKs page, and a message appears confirming that the SDK was successfully created.
 By default, new SDKs appear as enabled.